Eliminating food deserts by meeting people where they are

 In a little over three months, the team of students delivered positive health experiences to the community through a retrofitted, decommissioned CapMetro bus that brings food where it’s needed most.

-The team recognized that the impact of their directly correlated with their ability to build trust within the community.
+The team recognized that their impact directly correlated with their ability to build trust within the community.
 With that in mind, the goal was to design with the community, not for them.
 This meant showing up for the community: conducting regular engagement events, canvassing neighborhoods, and plugging into online communities to better establish Live Well/Vive Bien as a lasting aspect of the community.

 Learn More

-Find out more about Equidad ATX’s Live Well/Vive Bien initiative on their website: Equidad ATX.
+Find out more about Equidad ATX’s Live Well/Vive Bien initiative.

 Project Summary